hashicorp/terraform-provider-aws/website/docs/r/memorydb_snapshot.html.markdown

 ## Import

-Use the `name` to import a snapshot.
+Import a snapshot using the `name`.
 For example:

 ```
 $ terraform import aws_memorydb_snapshot.example my-snapshot